sjl/.plan/README.markdown

 Started going through <http://learnopengl.com> to try to remember how to do this crap.
 Spent lots of time fighting with object lifetimes because the examples all just garbage collect with `exit()`.

+## 2019-01-09

+Started booking travel for the upcoming year.

+Got my copy of [Programming the 65816](https://amzn.to/2RH8or0).
+Gonna skim through it for all the 6502-specific bits to hopefully fill in the gaps in my brain for Fern.